On This Day in History: August 13

 - Maurice becomes Emperor of the Byzantine Empire.

-- Emperor Justinian I rewards Liberius for his long and distinguished service in the Pragmatic Sanction, granting him extensive estates in Italy.
+- Emperor Justinian I rewards Liberius for his service in the Pragmatic Sanction, granting him extensive estates in Italy.

 - John I becomes the new Pope after the death of Pope Hormisdas.